profcturner/battleships/README.md

 # battleships

 A simple Battleships game server for educational use.
+The server will be written in Python (3) Django, and at least initially is intended to do little else other than expose basic information in text or encoded in JSON.

-The idea is to expose a simple API for students to write clients against.
+The idea is to expose a simple API for students to write clients against - this is initially aimed at my first year students learning Python, but there's no reason why the server could not provide an API for Android or any other platform.
+The API is deliberately naive, but the plan is to make the server more robust with rate limiting.

 ## API 1.0